 If your theme shows the Featured Image in your blog posts, this may be more of a pain than a useful thing.
 This can be a bigger problem if your theme restricts the size of the image you can feature.
 But in most cases, it’s a good idea to use the Featured Image.

-While this won’t determine which image visitors pin to Pinterest from your site, alt tags on each and every image in your post will help ensure that they have accurate descriptions on Pinterest.
-Without alt tags, the information shown on Pinterest can be too vague to attract repins or traffic to your site.
+While this won’t determine which image visitors pin to Pinterest from your site, Pinterest descriptions on each and every image in your post will help ensure that they have accurate descriptions on Pinterest.
+Without these, the information shown on Pinterest can be too vague to attract repins or traffic to your site.
+The code is included above.

 Taking advantage of the fact that you can control which images are pinned to Pinterest allows you to make the most of what appears there from your site.
 Your site can look the way you want it to, rather than have every displayed image look Pinterest-perfect.
 Play around, and you’ll see that I have an example of everything except hiding the whole page from Pinterest on this post.
 The butterflies are set as the featured image, and the cats are the hidden image.
 My logo at the top of the blog has the nopin tag.